vy538/idea-generator/README.md

 - Implement backend API to replace mock data
 - Add more categories or ideas to the generator
 - Implement user accounts and ability to save favorite combinations
-- Fine-tune the slot machine animation for an even more realistic feel
+- Enhance the spinning animation with more advanced effects or transitions

 ## License